The Division of Nutrition Therapy at Cincinnati Children’s provides several services for children admitted into the hospital.

 When the admitting nurse identifies a patient as breastfeeding, an international board-certified lactation consultant (IBCLC) visits the mother to assess her needs.
 If a consult is needed or ordered by the physician, the IBCLC provides a complete lactation assessment and plan.
 A lactation consultant continues to monitor the needs of the breastfeeding dyad (the mother and baby) until the infant’s discharge.

-To maintain safety and security, specialized formulas for infants and children are prepared in the Formula Room from recipes provided by registered dietitians or dietetic technicians.
-Formulas are prepared and distributed daily to the patient care units by formula room technicians.
+To maintain safety and security, the Human Milk and Formula Center (HMFC) stores and prepares specialized formulas for infants and children.
+Recipes for formula and / or human milk are provided by registered dietitians or dietetic technicians and are prepared and distributed daily to the patient care units by formula room technicians and / or dietetic technicians.